JesseYang1017/portfolio/README.md

 - [NIST Project (Github link)](https://github.com/widVE/NIST.git)
 - (REU Program, Athena - Duke University)

-    This project addresses the complex challenges of indoor navigation and collaboration, particularly to support first responders in emergency situations.
-My contribution involved     implementing a 3D volumetric map in Unity to improve situational awareness and enable the commander to better visualize and direct the teams.
+    This project addressed the challenges of indoor navigation and collaboration in high-stakes emergency scenarios, such as supporting first responders in hazardous environments.
+My primary role was to design and implement an interactive 3D volumetric map in Unity, enabling commanders to visualize operations in real time and direct teams effectively.

-    In this setup, two teams operate inside a hazardous area, such as a burning building, while a remote commander oversees their operations.
-Each team member and the commander use HoloLens headsets for real-time data sharing and communication.
-Specifically, the search team, equipped with HoloLens 2 headsets, scans the environment, sending structural model data to the server and placing markers on critical features, like biohazard zones or victim locations.

-    The server manages an array of data, including maps, features, headset details, and navigation paths.
-With this setup, the commander spawn the volumetric map on a flat surface, like a table.
-This map can be clipped within an adjustable volume, allowing the commander to view only selected portions, or manipulated freely by zooming and rotating.
-Real-time updates, such as feature markers and the animated avatars of responders within the building, are streamed via a WebSocket connection.
+    My Contributions
+    Using Unity, I developed a 3D volumetric map that integrated real-time data from team members equipped with HoloLens 2 headsets.
+These team members scanned and meshed their surroundings, transmitting structural data and marking critical features like biohazard zones or victim locations to a central server.
+I integrated this incoming data into the map, adding interactive elements such as feature markers and navigation paths generated through Unity’s NavMesh.

+    The map allowed the commander to oversee operations by projecting it onto a flat surface, such as a table, where it could be manipulated through zooming, rotating, and clipping selected portions.
+I ensured that real-time updates, including responder positions and marker changes, were streamed seamlessly via WebSocket connections, providing a dynamic and immersive experience.

-    To direct responders efficiently, the commander can drag an avatar to a designated marker—such as a victim's location—prompting Unity's NavMesh to generate a navigation path.
-This path displays both on the server and to the specific responder.
-By following the path, the responder can accurately reach the designated point, ensuring prompt and coordinated actions during the mission.
+    One of the most impactful features I implemented was interactive navigation.
+By dragging an avatar to a marker on the map—such as a victim's location—the system generated a precise navigation path for responders.
+This path was displayed both to the commander and the designated responder, enabling efficient and coordinated actions.

+  Reflections
+    Working on this project brought me back to my roots in XR, the field that first inspired my interest in immersive design.
+It was deeply fulfilling to see how technologies like AR could be harnessed to address critical challenges, blending creativity with technical precision.
+This experience also sparked my curiosity about serious games—immersive, purpose-driven applications beyond entertainment—and strengthened my desire to explore how AR/VR can transform areas like disaster response, education, and professional training.

   **Click to view Unity demo**